Ocean City Shielding Lawyer

 What Cannot Be Shielded?

-There are certain circumstances which can make you ineligible for shielding including:
+Certain circumstances can make you ineligible for shielding including:

 - you were convicted of a domestically related crime under § 6–233 of the Criminal Procedure Article